seanrobertmcmanus/FlappyBird/README.md

 - Endless Gameplay: The game has no end - the challenge is to achieve the highest possible score.
 The pipes' positions vary, requiring the player to constantly adjust their strategy.
 - Score Counter: The game includes a score counter, which increments with each set of pipes passed.
 This allows players to keep track of their progress and set personal bests.
 - Charming Graphics: True to the original game, our clone features simple yet appealing pixel art graphics, creating a nostalgic and enjoyable gaming experience.
-- Responsive Design: The game is designed to be playable on various screen sizes, ensuring a seamless experience across different devices.
 - Sound Effects: The game includes sound effects to enhance the gaming experience and provide audio feedback to the player.

 ## How to Play